-Google has penalized auto-generated content for a long time and will likely continue enhancing its capabilities to detect content generated by AI tools.
-It’s more important than ever to ensure your content is unique, and the best AI content detectors can help you do that.
+Google has penalized auto-generated content for a long time.
+While they are OK with AI content now, they could easily change their position in the future.
+It’s important to ensure your content is unique, and the best AI content detectors can help you do that.

 Using an AI content detector is essential if you use AI writing tools and want to ensure you’re creating original content.
-With them, you can be sure that you’re creating unique, human-driven content, avoiding Google penalties and adding value to your readers.
+With them, you can be sure that you’re creating unique, human-driven content that adds value to your readers.

 In this post, we outlined the five best AI content detection tools and tested them for accuracy using ChatGPT outputs.
 Keep reading to discover which AI content detector is right for you!

-The best overall AI content detection tool is Originality.AI.
-We tested five ChatGPT outputs across each of the AI content detection tools outlined here, and Originality.AI had the best overall results by far.
+We tested five ChatGPT outputs across each of the AI content detection tools outlined here, and Originality.AI had the best overall results.